About

 New light invites us to see with fresh eyes.
 It softens what feels heavy and opens space for new understanding.
 Like the sunrise after a long night, or the way light dances across water, it reminds us that clarity, beauty, and possibility remain.

-This is a private pay practice.
+Please note: This is a private pay practice.

 .jpg)